 The Eiffel Tower is a wrought iron lattice tower located on the Champ de Mars in Paris, France.
 It was built by Gustave Eiffel and his team of engineers and was completed in 1889.

 The Eiffel Tower is named after its designer and is the most-visited paid monument in the world, with over 7 million visitors annually.
+When you go and see it for yourself, be sure to use some of these funny Eiffel Tower captions with your photos on Instagram!

 3. Big Ben – England